VJAI/http-supervisor/README.md

 #### `groupBy`

 Gets/sets the group parameters that is used while displaying requests in console on calling `print` method.
-As default the requests are grouped by "part" and "method" (properties of `HttpRequestInfo` class; you'll see all the members of the class in API section).
+As default the requests are grouped by `part` and `method` (properties of `HttpRequestInfo` class; you'll see all the members of the class in API section).

 #### `sortBy`